Should risk professionals in the lending industry fear AI?

-Our 2021 Corporate Banking Predictions Report includes examples from leaders around the globe, and there’s a lot to draw on.
-Joana Negrao of HSBC UK’s Trade and Receivables Finance says:
+Our 2021 Corporate Banking Predictions Report included examples from leaders around the globe, and there’s a lot to draw on.
+Joana Negrao of HSBC UK’s Trade and Receivables Finance said:

 With the advances seen in technology…the industry will respond with propositions that are better suited to customer needs and that reduce the complexity in accessing this type of financing.”

-Danette Copestake, IT Director of Wyelands Bank, says:
+Danette Copestake, IT Director of Wyelands Bank, said:

 Banks will be able to enhance performance and use real-time data to inform trading decisions or check for fraud.”

-Allica Bank’s chief product and strategy officer, Conrad Ford, says:
+Allica Bank’s chief product and strategy officer, Conrad Ford, said: